sacert/Ruby-cheat-sheet/README.md

 ## Skipping the Regex section for now, can go back to it later

 ## Internationalization in Ruby

-_This section seems a bit premature to be reading but whatever.
-Likely not ganna write many on the topic for now._

 - Ruby uses UTF-8 as the default (which is pretty much just ASCII)
 - `i18n` is a gem we use where we have a config file that is used for translation purposes